 National University of Health Sciences provides academic programs that help students acquire and develop the knowledge, skills, attitudes, and values that are necessary to be competent and ethical practitioners of the complementary and alternative medical healing arts.

-The university subscribes to the Standards and Criteria of the Higher Learning Commission of the North Central Association of Colleges and Schools, the Council on Chiropractic Education, and other specialized, programmatic accrediting agencies, for the purpose of receiving accreditation by these agencies and to ensure a high quality of education at the university.
+The university subscribes to the Standards and Criteria of the Higher Learning Commission of the North Central Association, the Council on Chiropractic Education, and other specialized, programmatic accrediting agencies, for the purpose of receiving accreditation by these agencies and to ensure a high quality of education at the university.

 The university seeks to hire employees who support the mission of the university, have diverse academic and professional experiences, are dedicated to teaching and scholarship, are sensitive to the needs of students, and who are committed to professional development.

 The university provides well-designed and maintained facilities, adequate fiscal resources, faculty development, and competent instruction, and promotes sound scholarship in an institutional culture of civility and ethical behavior.
 The university strives to provide a safe and effective educational and working environment that fosters active student learning, collegiality, collaboration, and innovation.